-If your mother, daughter, sister, cousin, friend, or any other woman in your life needs addiction treatment in Boston, we are proud to recommend Greater Boston Addiction Centers.
+If your mother, daughter, sister, cousin, friend, or any other woman in your life needs addiction rehab progam in Boston, we are proud to recommend Greater Boston Addiction Centers.
 While we understand that every human is an individual regardless of gender, we are also aware that many women feel safer in women-only therapy groups.
 According to the National Institute on Drug Abuse (NIDA), over 19.5 million women used illicit drugs in 2016, and 8.4 million women misused prescription drugs.
 Call our confidential helpline today at 877.920.6583 to learn more about our outpatient women’s addiction recovery program.

 Women & Opioids